 Figure 5: Energy Costs for 2015 and 2040

-Several different studies indicate that for gas-to-power, a gas price below a value of between $12 /MMBtu and $48/MMBtu would allow to produce electricity with a Combined Cycle Power Plant at a lower cost than from diesel.
+Several different studies indicate that for gas-to-power, a gas price below a value of between $12 /MMBtu and $48/MMBtu would allow producing electricity with a Combined Cycle Power Plant at a lower cost than from diesel.

-In most of sub-Saharan countries, oil products are imported, and the retail prices of diesel and gasoline are high.
+In most sub-Saharan countries, oil products are imported, and the retail prices of diesel and gasoline are high.
 Hence, domestic natural gas could offer a competitive alternative.
 Although LPG is only marginally used for transportation, it could be seen as an alternative to conventional fuels.
-Retail prices has been converted in $/MMBtu in order to allow the comparison with natural gas.
-In the US, the CNG price at refueling station is in average 25% higher than the price at city gate.
+Retail prices have been converted in $/MMBtu to allow the comparison with natural gas.
+In the US, the CNG price at refuelling station is on average 25% higher than the price at the city gate.
 Assuming a similar ratio for Eastern African countries, the natural gas price at city gate should not exceed $25/MMBtu to $52/MMBtu, depending on the country (see Figure 8), to represent a competitive alternative to conventional transportation fuels.

 Usage of motor vehicles in SADC countries is relatively low compared to other third world countries like China and of course 1st world countries.
 A significant step up in terms of availability of vehicles and the fuel is needed before a decent market is established in this.